michaelnordmeyer/michaelnordmeyer.github.io/_posts/2014-11-29-easily-create-strong-passwords.md

 ## Use Diceware If You Are Human

 Of course techies are also human but this is a very non-technical approach.
 I like it very much.
-[Diceware](https://en.wikipedia.org/wiki/Diceware "Wikipedia: Diceware") means rolling five dice six times and picking the corresponding six words from a list.
-The passphrase will consist of these six words separated by spaces.
-There are lists for [English](http://world.std.com/~reinhold/diceware.wordlist.asc) and other languages.
+[Diceware](https://en.wikipedia.org/wiki/Diceware "Wikipedia: Diceware") means rolling five dice and picking the corresponding word from a list using the five-digit number.
+The passphrase should consist of at least six words separated by spaces or another character like a hyphen.
+There are lists for [English](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) and other languages.

 Passphrases created with dice are safe because even though the word lists are known the chosen words from these lists are completely picked by random.
 A random passphrase of the same length would have more strength but the whole point of diceware is having safe _and_ memorable passphrases.